ErpNetDocs/webclient/layouts-and-views/guide/appbar-menu-options.md

 - This is useful if you want quick access to navigation without keeping the panel permanently visible.

 ## 4. Icon buttons text
 - When On, text labels are shown for buttons and modules.
+Shows the label of the grouping field as well.
 - When Off, only icons are displayed, reducing text density and visual noise while keeping actions easily recognizable.

 ![picture](../pictures/buttonstext.png)